 4.1.
 Meta-Regression Econometric Model

-We used a random intercept meta-regression model to explain the variation in the willingness to pay to conserve wetlands in the US and Canada, because 5 (out of 15) and 4 (out of 7) US and Canadian studies, respectively, reported multiple observations (Nelson and Kennedy, 2008).
+We used a random intercept meta-regression model to explain the variation in the willingness to pay to conserve wetlands in the US and Canada, to account for multiple observations per study, (Nelson and Kennedy, 2008).
 The model is given as equation 1:

 Yi=fXβ, uj, εi; εi ~ N0, σ2I; uj ~ N0, σ2u (1)